-4. Promotes preventive maintenance as a strategy for maintaining grounds equipment by developing and recommending preventive maintenance programs and schedules, instructing grounds employees on the proper methods of operation and upkeep of the equipment, inspecting tolls and equipment for condition, repairing, cleaning, adjusting or lubricating them, and notifying the Superintendent of signs of equipment abuse or neglect.
+4. Promotes preventive maintenance as a strategy for maintaining grounds equipment by developing and recommending preventive maintenance programs and schedules, instructing grounds employees on the proper methods of operation and upkeep of the equipment, inspecting tools and equipment for condition, repairing, cleaning, adjusting or lubricating them, and notifying the Assistant Director, Facilities Maintenance, Grounds of signs of equipment abuse or neglect.

 5. Maintains appropriate maintenance records by keeping records of all grounds equipment operating hours, preventive maintenance services performed, and repairs completed.

-9. Assists the Superintendent of Grounds in the preparation of bid sheets and purchase orders by contacting vendors and commercial suppliers for bids on specific parts, and identifying the proper mechanical terminology to describe the parts needed.
+8. Assists the Assistant Director, Facilities Management, Grounds in the preparation of bid sheets and purchase orders by contacting vendors and commercial suppliers for bids on specific parts and identifying the proper mechanical terminology to describe the parts needed.

-10. Prepares riding mowers, tractors, and trucks for specific grounds maintenance uses by changing, checking, and adjusting attachments to those vehicles such as snow blowers, brooms, blades, and buckets.
+9. Prepares riding mowers, tractors, and trucks for specific grounds maintenance uses by changing, checking, and adjusting attachments to those vehicles such as brooms, blades, and buckets.